Emancipated from Mental Slavery: Pop Culture References to Marcus Garvey

 Rastafarians consider Garvey a religious prophet, saint and sometimes even the reincarnation of John the Baptist.
 This is partly because of statements renowned to have been uttered by him in speeches throughout the 1920s, usually along the lines of “Look to Africa, when a black king shall be crowned for the day of deliverance is at hand!”[3]

 His beliefs deeply influenced the Rastafari, who took his statements as a prophecy of the crowning of Haile Selassie I of Ethiopia.
-Early Rastas were associated with his Back-to-Africa movement in Jamaica.
+Early Rastas were associated with the African Redemption movement in Jamaica.
 This early Rastafari movement was also influenced by a separate, proto-Rasta movement known as the Afro-Athlican Church that was outlined in a religious text known as the Holy Piby — where Garvey was proclaimed to be a prophet as well.
 Thus, the Rastafari movement can be seen as an offshoot of Garveyite philosophy.
 As his beliefs have greatly influenced Rastafari, he is often mentioned in reggae music, including that of Burning Spear and Dubwize (New Zealand).

 Pop culture references